 - A Step-by-step guide about J1 visa with details about the J1 visa for hotel jobs

-This program is extremely popular among the hospitality professionals from around the globe.
+This program is extremely popular among hospitality professionals from around the globe.

-Let’s throw in some basic fact for you here based on the Government inputs:
+Let me throw in some basic facts for you here based on the Government inputs:

 - Over 300,000 international visitors travel to the USA on J-1 Visa programs.

 - Over 200 countries participate in this program

 - 54% of the exchange visitors on the J-1 visa program are girls